Our Vision

 What We Are

-Sol is not a marketplace.
-It is not a matching algorithm.
+Sol is not just a marketplace or a matching algorithm.
 It is an ecosystem built around a single belief: we heal in relationship.
-Not through a tool.
-Through another human being who shows up for you, session after session, for as long as the work takes.
+Not through a tool, but through another human being who shows up for you as a teammate and an anchor.
+Session after session, for as long as the work takes.

-At every single touchpoint with Sol, we are asking the same question: how do we want you to feel?
+At a user's every interaction with Sol, we are asking: how do we want our users to feel?
 Safe, warm, and supported.
 Like there is no right or wrong way to be human, only your most authentic way.
 We are all on our own unique node in our human journey, just trying to figure out how to show up as fully ourselves.
-Sol is built to hold you in that.

-Our care model holds all of you: physical, mental, emotional, relational, spiritual.
+Our Sol Care Model holds all of you: physical, mental, emotional, relational, spiritual.
 None of these parts exist in isolation from the others.
 We work at that integrated layer, not just treating what's on the surface but excavating what's underneath it.

 We live in a world that hands you a frictionless way out of every uncomfortable feeling.
 Sol does the opposite.
 We help you stay and develop the capacity to remain present with what is difficult, because that is where something actually changes.